benscott/scratchpads-training/content/images-and-media.rst

 2. Select *Image*

-3. Find the uplaoded image, and click *Edit*
+3. Find the uploaded image, and click *Edit*

 4. Change the *TITLE* if necessary and fill in the other fields as needed.